Lightning-Universe/lightning-bolts/docs/source/reinforce_learn.rst

 Original implementation by: `Donal Byrne <https://github.com/djbyrne>`_

 REINFORCE is one of the simplest forms of the Policy Gradient method of RL.
-The steps for the algorithm are as follows
+This method uses a Monte Carlo rollout, where its steps through entire episodes of the environment to build up trajectories computing the total rewards.
+The algorithm is as follows:

 1. Initialize our network.
 2. Play N full episodes saving the transitions through the environment.